 “In a way, being a Christian as opposed to merely doing Christian things goes against the grain of our highly scheduled, efficiency-focused, results-oriented culture.
 Maybe it takes a global pandemic to make us realize we’ve made the Christian life more busy than it needs to be.”

 It is said that unchanging realities produce unshakable Christians.
-It would be great to be praying that such truths would define us more and more – not only as we seek to live Christian lives in lockdown, but as we learn lessons for when the lockdown is lifted.
+It would be great to be praying that such truths would define us more and more as we seek to live Christian lives whatever the circumstances.